jens1433/ModItemPickup/README.md

 Add both classes to your workspace, add the thing above and register in ModInstances.

+Optional: Tweak max displayed items and display time to preference.

 This isnt the most elegant solution and may throw the occasional error but nothing breaks it as far as I know.
 Feel free to optimize or make a pull request/issue.